My Bet? Canadian Banks

 Multiples & Ratios:

-- Dividend Yield 12M - Gross (Canadian ranks between European and US banks)
+- Dividend Yield 12M - Gross (Canadian banks rank between European and US banks)

-- Price to earnings (Fairly priced vs US Banks but cheaper than its European peers on a earning basis)
+- Price to earnings (Fairly priced vs. US banks but cheaper than its European peers on an earnings basis)

-- Price to book (Canadian banks appears more expensive than their peers relative to their book)
+- Price to book (Canadian banks appear more expensive than their peers relative to their book)

 Correlations & other statistics